$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Experimental Details

 \section{Experimental Details}

 To explore the feasibility and performance of sentence-to-image steganography powered by large language models, we propose three variants of our framework, namely $\mathrm{S^2LM}$-Qwen2.5-0.5B, $\mathrm{S^2LM}$-Llama3.2-1B, and $\mathrm{S^2LM}$-MiniCPM-1B.
 These models are built upon different backbone LLMs with varying scales and capabilities, providing diverse perspectives on model behavior across capacity and architecture.
 In the following sections, we detail the training procedures and dataset construction strategies used for each model, including how the secret messages are formatted, encoded, and paired with cover images to form effective training samples.
 This enables a thorough evaluation of how different LLMs perform under the semantic steganography task.
+For all baseline methods, we follow the training settings described in their original papers to ensure a fair comparison.